bbayles/vod_metadata/README.md

 When you run this tool from a directory containing video files it will generate an XML metadata file for each video file in the directory.

+This tool requires Python (tested with version 3.3.1) and MediaInfo.
+You need to download the MediaInfo CLI executable from (http://mediainfo.sourceforge.net) and edit template_values.ini to specify the path.

 As of 2013 the generated can files have all the "Required" attributes in the CableLabs specification, but the ones added in 2009 are not included by default.